Cambridge District Scout Archive

 At some point after 1950 a fund was started to build a HQ for the Group.
 Following the very successful paper collection by District in WW2 the Group continued the enterprise and a Hut was built on a small plot of land at the end of Flamsteed Road, once used as an allotment but then overgrown and inhabited by a ‘den’.
 It was opened by CC Harry Mainwaring in November 1978.
 Paper collecting remained a money maker until 1982.

 By 2012 the building was dated and worn.
-Income from hiring the hall was minimal as it slipped behind new expectations.
+Income from hiring the hall was minimal as the facilities slipped behind new expectations.
 Major rebuilding was funded by Section 106 money (from new development in the area) forwarded by the City Council following significant preliminary work by Justine Hartley who headed a team of fund raisers.
 It was aided by the small but growing Group savings generated by increased numbers.
 The Group met at the District HQ in Perne Road for a number of months during the rebuild.

 The rebuilding created a larger and largely new building and rapidly generated rental income to pay for further facilities and improvements.
 The hall is in use most mornings and evenings.
 This fund removed much of the financial stress that the 2020 lockdown would have caused.

 The Group now has few neighbours who predate the building of the Scout Hut.
 The immediate neighbour planted trees on the site when it was built – some of which were felled 40 years later.
 This was repaid in recent years by the Scout maintenance of his hedges.
 It has long served as a centre for neighbourhood meetings and more recently been a centre for the Street Parties held in the cul-de-sac, the first of which the Scouts organized.
 The external appearance of the site has also improved with the increased finances generated by the rebuild.